The Jean Bart blocks an Emirati vessel smuggling oil. And go back to Toulon (v2)

 An operation without ships

 This currently leaves Operation Irini without ships, again.
 On the Italian side, the ship St. George, which will be the flagship of the operation, should join the area of operation shortly.
-As for the Greeks, their arrival in the operation was delayed.
+As for the Greeks, their arrival in the operation has been delayed.
 They had to change boats (read: The damaged Hydra frigate is replaced by the Spetsai frigate).

 Comment: a gesture of bad humor